Akuli/mathpaste/README.md

 All these checks run automatically in GitHub Actions when you push to github or create a pull request.

+Avoid pushing new commits directly to `master`.
+Instead, first push your changes in some other branch so that CI runs.
+Then you can merge the changes to master.

+Run these commands to publish from `master` to github.io:

+    $ git checkout master
+    $ git merge my-feature-branch
+    $ npm run build
+    $ ./deploy.sh

 [mathb.in]: http://mathb.in/
 [asciimath]: http://asciimath.org/